tcwan/nxos-armdebug/guides/Eclipse-Docker-setup.md

 Generic GDB with multiarch support (which needs to be enabled during tool installation) can be used but it will need to have the executable target type configured correctly via the command prompt or .gdbinit.

-It is easier to install the `arm-non-eabi-` version instead since everything is pre-configured.
+It is easier to install the `arm-none-eabi-` version instead since everything is pre-configured.
 ```

 ![Eclipse Debug Connection](images/Eclipse-DebugConfig-Main-Debugger-Connection.png)

-Finally, in the "Connection" subtab, the port should be changed to 2828.
+Finally, in the "Connection" subtab, the port should be changed to `2828`.

 After all the changes have been made, click "Apply" and "Close" the dialog to save the settings.